The Staff Team

 Campaigns and Policy Coordinator

 Lucy Smith is the Campaigns and Policy Co-ordinator for NACCOM, working full time to support members evidence destitution, challenge policy and procedures and raise a collective voice for change.
 Lucy lives in Sheffield and has worked for NACCOM since 2015.
 She has also held a number of other fundraising and communications roles within and beyond the sector, and has worked or volunteered to support an end to destitution for over a decade.
+Please note that Lucy is currently on maternity leave.

 Diane Balsillie is NACCOM's Operations Coordinator and is based in the North East office 4 days per week.
 She formerly worked at a local University and has extensive experience working as an administrator.
 Diane will be working for NACCOM on a fixed term basis until May 2020 whilst Angela Stapley is on maternity leave, providing membership support and coordination of events amongst other activities.
 In her spare time Diane enjoys travelling, music and arts and crafts.